enliten/enliten-lab-webpage/_pages/home.md

   </a>
 </div>

-To this end, we develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.
-We want do be able to build the perfect instruments to answer the  scientific questions we deem most important (see [Research](research)).
+Our lab develops mathematical optimization models for generation scheduling and flexible load management.
+We apply state-of-the-art machine learning algorithms for power flow calculation, contingency screening, voltage stability analysis, and cyber security vulnerability mitigation.
+We also develop large-scale power system testbeds for research verification and demonstration (see [Research](research)).

-We are located at Leiden University, the birthplace of superconductivity and home to Kamerlingh Onnes, Lorentz, Huygens, Einstein, de Sitter, and others (see e.g. [the wall of signatures from Ehrenfest lecturers](https://www.lorentz.leidenuniv.nl/history/colloquium/muur_heel.html)).
-We exchange ideas and work with our neighbors from [Quantum Matter & Optics](http://www.physics.leidenuniv.nl/qo-home), as well as with the colleagues from our [world-class theory section](https://www.lorentz.leidenuniv.nl).
+We are with the Department of Electrical Engineering and Computer Science (EECS), UTK, which is located within driving distances to Nashville, Atlanta, and the Great Smoky Mountains.
+We are part of [CURENT](https://curent.utk.edu), an Education Research Center funded by the National Science Foundation (NSF) and Department of Energy (DOE).

- **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**
+ **We have openings for new PhD students, Postdocs, and Master students!** [(details)]({{ site.url }}{{ site.baseurl }}/vacancies)

-We are grateful for funding from Leiden University, [NWO](www.nwo.nl) ([Vidi talent scheme](http://www.nwo.nl/en/research-and-results/programmes/Talent+Scheme) and the [Frontiers in Nanoscience program](https://www.universiteitleiden.nl/en/research/research-projects/science/frontiers-of-nanoscience-nanofront)), and from an [ERC starting grant](https://erc.europa.eu/funding/starting-grants).
+We are grateful for funding from [UTK](https://www.utk.edu), [NSF](https://www.nsf.gov), [DOE](https://www.doe.gov), [ORNL](https://www.ornl.gov), [EPRI](https://www.epri.com), [ISO-NE](https://www.iso-ne.com), [GEIRI-NA](https://geirina.sgcc.com.cn) and multiple funding sources.
+See the list of funded projects here.

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/Logo_Leiden.jpg" style="width: 210px">